ARMmbed/mbed-os-example-mesh-minimal/README.md

 ### Change network stack's event loop stack size

-Nanostack's internal event-loop is shared with Mbed Client and therefore requires lots of stack to complete the security hanshakes using TLS protocols.
+Nanostack's internal event-loop is shared with Pelion Device Management Client and therefore requires lots of stack to complete the security handshakes using TLS protocols.
 In case client functionality is not used, you can define the following to use 2kB of stack

 `"nanostack-hal.event_loop_thread_stack_size": 2048`